 Trillium (Wood Lily)

-Trillium (Wood Lily) thrives in moist shady situations, where they make luxuriant foliage and produce their beautiful large three-petalled flowers.
+Trillium is a woodland jewel, thriving in moist shady situations, where they grow luxuriant foliage and produce their beautiful large three-petalled flowers.

 -